simon-zach/NoteApp/README.md

 #How to run?

-Clone repo, import DB from external file or create own empty data base named Notedly with two collections:
+Clone repo and create own empty mongoDB data base named Notedly with two empty collections:
 > users

 > notes

 DB can be very easly created with MongoDB Compass desktop app.

+When done.

 run `nodemon  src/index.js`

 GraphQL Apollo Api should be available at localhost:4000/api

-The client created for this app is located in NoteAppClient repository.
+The client created for this app is located in noteAppClient repository.